Skip to content

 10 easy steps to travel the world

-Sundays are my day to reflect on where life has taken me and write something that can hopefully inspire others to escape the rat race and get out and see the world.
+Sundays are my day to reflect on where life has taken me and write something that can hopefully inspire others to escape the rat race (whatever that is) and get out and see the world.
 It doesn’t take much.
 I understand some people are happy with a generic 9-5 Monday to Friday job, a few weeks holiday a year and paying endless bills, but I’m not and you don’t have to be.
-Michael Palin, Richard Branston, George Best, Noel Gallagher, these are all people I aspire to as they’ve been in the game a lot longer than me and in different games at that.
+Michael Palin, Richard Branson, George Best, Noel Gallagher, these are all people I aspire to as they’ve been in the game a lot longer than me and in different games at that.
 But they’ve all travelled the world because they were good at something.
 They don’t buy this “generic 9-5 shit” and neither do I. I wanted to share my personal 10 easy steps to travel the world.

 einstein backpacker